zacharycrews/PortfolioConstructor/README.md

 # PortfolioConstructor
  Three-stock portfolio optimizer created with python.
-It calculates the expected annual return and standard deviation of a portfolio and finds its optimal stock weights to minimize risk.
+It calculates the expected annual return and standard deviation of a portfolio using annual price data over the previous five years.
+It then finds the optimal stock weights to minimize risk.
 I started this project to learn more about portfolio theory and seek out attractive potential investments.
 \
 ![Screenshot](screenshot.png)